alanyeung95/VueProjectDemo/README.md

 ## Q2: Why we need to use typescript rather than pure javascript?
 ## A2: Typescript can let use to define an interface and it will do a type validation during compilation.
 For example, it can help us to debug after we update our schema

+## Q3: What is Vuetify?
+## A3: Vuetif is the #1 component library for Vue.js and has been in active development since 2016.